 No sooner had he said the name Spielberg when he suddenly starts to curse and swear.
 “That blankety-blank Spielberg.
 He promised me lots of future work and I haven’t heard a thing from him for what, 15 years now?
 Just stuck here on this lot scaring kids part time during the summer season.”

 So I sez to him, “What’s your name?”
 He says, “Edgar.”
 I said, “Edgar?!”
 He says, “Yeah.
-Edgar the Thunder Lizard.
-It’s my stage name.”
-I tell him, “Dude, you gotta lose that stage name.
+Edgar the Thunder Lizard, it’s my stage name.”
+I tell him, “Dude, you gotta lose that name.
 Doesn’t do a thing for you.”
 So he tells me, “Well, that’s my birth name and…and I gotta be true to myself.”

 So I told him to call me at my office Monday morning.

-Later that night as I was driving home, I got to thinking.
+Later that night as I was driving home, again I got to thinking.
 “Hmmm.
-The Lord God Almighty, The Lizard Whose Name May Not Be Uttered, and now, Edgar the Thunder Lizard!
-Seriously.
+The Lord God Almighty, The Lizard Whose Name May Not Be Uttered, and now, Edgar the Thunder Lizard!, seriously.
 All the same, this could be the makings of a pitch meeting dream team.”